145-Poodles/Wada-Quiz/README.md

 ![Imgur](https://i.imgur.com/KCRhlfL.png)

-You click ready and the quiz begins, you get asked in a series of questions 20 total (10 in updated vesrion).
-I don't think they are good, i've never had the chance to make a quiz so if my questions are easy or not making sense at all just try to endure it for me.
+You click ready and the quiz begins, you get asked in a series of questions 20 total (10 in updated version).
+I don't think they are good, I've never had the chance to make a quiz so if my questions are easy or not making sense at all just try to endure it for me.
 This is how the quiz looks like when you're playing in either the version with the hearts or points: